Binary response model with many weak instruments: Simulation Study

-For each estimator, we compute the median bias (Med.Bias) and median absolute deviation (MAD).
-We also test $H_0: \beta_1 = 1$ at 5\% significance level as explained in Remark~\ref{rem:tmp2}.
-The rejection rate is reported in columns labeled ``RP'' in Table~\ref{tab1}.
-Figure~\ref{sim:fig} reports the estimated ASFs.

-In Table~\ref{tab1}, the TRCMLE and SCRCMLE outperform the 2SCMLE and Inf.2SCMLE.
-Specifically, the 2SCMLE is severely biased and does not have reasonable rejection rate.
-On the other hand, our estimators have smaller median bias and correct size for most cases in Table~\ref{tab1}.
-It seems to be interesting that the SCRCMLE outperforms the TRCMLE in the dense design, though the difference diminishes with larger sample size.
-The superior performance of the SCRCMLE in the small sample size may be due to the relative stability of the regularized inverse when the signal is dense.
+In Table~\ref{tab1}, our estimators exhibit better performance compared to the 2SCMLE and Inf.2SCMLE.
+Specifically, the 2SCMLE is severely biased and does not have reasonable rejection rates.
+In contrast, our estimators have smaller median bias and correct size in most cases considered in the table.
+Another interesting observation is that the SCRCMLE outperforms the TRCMLE in the dense design, although the difference diminishes with a larger sample size.
+The better performance of the SCRCMLE in the small sample may be related to the relative stability of the regularized inverse when the signal is dense.
 Similar results can be found in \cite{seong2021}.

-We observe from Table~\ref{tab1} that the Inf.2SCMLE does not perform well when the signal is either dense ($s=0.8$) or weak ($\mu^2 = 30$).
+The Inf.2SCMLE does not perform well when the signal is either dense ($s=0.8$) or weak ($\mu^2= 30$) in Table~\ref{tab1}.
 The distortion in the dense design may be related to the many instruments bias; the estimator uses 40 instruments when the signal is dense.
-Meanwhile, the distortion when $\mu^2 = 30$ suggests that \citepos{rivers1988limited} 2SCMLE is not reliable when the concentration parameter is small.
-This is consistent with the results in Figure~\ref{sim:fig}.
-In the figure, the ASFs of the 2SCMLE shift toward those of the probit estimator as $\mu^2$ gets smaller.
+Meanwhile, the distortion when $\mu^2= 30$ casts doubt on the reliability of \citepos{rivers1988limited} 2SCMLE when the concentration parameter is small.
+This is consistent with the ASF estimates reported in Figure~\ref{sim:fig}.
+In the figure, the ASFs of the 2SCMLE shift toward those of the probit estimator as $\mu^2$ decreases.

-In Table~\ref{tab1}, the TTSLS and TRCMLE produce similar estimation results.
-However, the TTSLS exhibits rejection rates above the nominal level for all cases in the table.
-Furthermore, as reported in Figure~\ref{sim:fig}, the TTSLS does not provide good estimates of the ASFs, particularly at the boundaries of $y_2$, whereas the TRCMLE yields estimates close to the true values even at the boundaries.
+In Table~\ref{tab1}, the TTSLS and the TRCMLE produce similar estimation results.
+However, the TTSLS always exhibits rejection rates above the nominal level.
+Furthermore, as reported in Figure~\ref{sim:fig}, the TTSLS does not provide good ASF estimates, especially at the boundaries of the support of $y_2$, whereas the TRCMLE yields estimates close to the true values even at the boundaries.